atlasphp/Atlas.Query/docs/select.md

 $subSelect = $select->subSelect();
 ```

-The returned object will be a new _Select_ that shares bound values with the
-parent _Select_.

 When you are done building the subselect, give it an alias using the `as()`
-method, and it can be used in the desired condition or expression.
+method; the object itself can be used in the desired condition or expression.

 The following is a contrived example: